tokyojack/curriculum-vitae/README.md

 ### Freelance Web Developer
 ### Spring 2018
-Developed the back-end for a shop application that enabled the studio to generatehac additional revenue and scale up (see www.luxstudiosmc.com/shop).
+Developed the back-end for a shop application that enabled the studio to generate additional revenue and scale up.

 ### Online Gaming Network Creator
 ### 2015 – 2018